Who Am I?

 Hoagies' Page does not accept paid advertising, nor sell visitors to spyware companies (you'd be shocked how many respected websites do!).
 Hoagies' Page's only sources of income are the Amazon, MindWare and other affiliates programs, where Hoagies' receives a few cents commission on each dollar you spend with these companies after visiting through Hoagies' Gifted Education Page links.
 Hoagies' Page also accepts your direct donations through PayPal Donate.
 These amounts, in turn, pay for domain names, site hosting, link checking, and software needed to provide Hoagies' Gifted Education Page to you.

 Since 1998, I have written for gifted newsletters and journals around the world, including Our Gifted Children, Gifted Education Communicator (was the CAG Communicator), Hollingworth's journal Highly Gifted Children, SENG's newsletter, and a variety of state and local gifted newsletters.
-I'm now a regular columnist for the Gifted Education Communicator.
 I've spoken at conferences including National Association of Gifted Children (NAGC), National Association for Gifted Children Malaysia (NAGCM) (keynote), Beyond IQ, Pennsylvania Association for Gifted Education (PAGE), Nebraska Association for the Gifted (NAG), New Jersey Association of Gifted Children (NJAGC), New Jersey Education Association (NJEA), Washington Association for the Education of Talented and Gifted (WAETAG), Kentucky Association for Gifted Education (KAGE), Hollingworth Association for Highly Gifted Children, and others.
-I'm now a regular columnist for the Gifted Education Communicator.

 I was honored at the Gifted Development Center (GDC) 20th anniversary conference as the "Gifted Information Queen of the Internet" - you should see my crown!
 More recently, I was awarded the National Association of Gifted Children (NAGC) Community Service Award, the Pennsylvania Association for Gifted Education (PAGE) Neuber-Pregler Award for Outstanding Advocacy Efforts to Assure Quality Education for the Gifted, and the SENG Service Award for exceptional volunteer service to SENG.